My Dog Tested Positive for Anaplasma—What Happens Next?

 My Pet Tested Positive for Lyme Disease—Now What?

-Dr. Abby Sullivan Dr. Abby Sullivan
+Infectious Disease, In-Clinic Care Dr. Abby Sullivan Infectious Disease, In-Clinic Care Dr. Abby Sullivan

 My Pet Tested Positive for Lyme Disease—Now What?